Hardware calibrations

 - Enter

-. - Follow the prompts to calibrate your media, waste, and/or alternate media pumps.
+- Follow the prompts to calibrate your pump.